jfhbrook/susitna/README.md

 ### Immediate Needs

-- Tests for the disassembler
-  - Including error cases
 - Tests for the runtime
   - With "stack effects" tests
 - Merge errors from parser and compiler when running files